Submission Deadline

 General Instructions for Application

-Applications need to be submitted on-line through the PES website.
-An applicant must be a member of the PES (dues paid for this current year) in order to be able to access the application.
-Applicants will then be directed to register.
-This will allow initiation of the application process and enable applicants to return to the site to finish different sections of the application at a later time using the registration log-in.
+Applications must be submitted online through the PES website.
+An applicant must be a member of the PES (dues paid for the current year) in order to access the application.
+The application must include the following:

-- The Applicant Background and Goals for Fellowship Training section (up to 2 pages) must discuss the career trajectory of the applicant and any prior research experience, training goals and objectives, activities planned under the award, and justify the need for the requested period of support.
+- Applicant Goals for Fellowship Training section (1 page).
+This section should discuss the career trajectory of the applicant and any prior research experience, training goals and objectives, activities planned under the award, and justify the need for the requested period of support.

-- The Research Plan (up to 4 pages not including the bibliography) must have intrinsic research importance and serve as a suitable vehicle for learning the theories, methodologies, and conceptualizations to prepare the applicant for the next phase of their career.
-The Research Plan should be formatted as follows: Specific Aims, Significance, Innovation and Approach (to include the study design, methods, analytical plan with a power statement, and pitfalls and alternative strategies).
+- The Research Plan (up to 5 pages not including the Bibliography) must have intrinsic research importance and must be formatted as follows: Specific Aims, Significance, Innovation and Approach (including preliminary data, study design, methods, analytical plan with a power/sample size statement if appropriate, pitfalls and alternative strategies).

 The application should be in Arial 11 font with at least 0.5 inch margins.